ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+What Every Java Developer Needs to Learn to Stay Relevant in 2026 - <a href="https://medium.com/buildnextgen/what-every-java-developer-needs-to-learn-to-stay-relevant-in-2026-a7149490e4a3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jaytech`**

+<blockquote>Java has survived multiple waves of technology change.
+Continue reading on BuildNextGen »</blockquote>

+<h3>2.
 Plugins Are Powerful: But Here’s Why They Shouldn’t Become Your Architecture. - <a href="https://medium.com/@khaledm.adelsalem/plugins-are-powerful-but-they-shouldnt-become-your-architecture-71088aced235?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Khaled Salem`**

 <blockquote>Plugin systems are one of the best ideas in modern tooling.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Web Sitenizin Kapısını Saldırganlara Açmayın: innerHTML mi, textContent mi? - <a href="https://medium.com/@mustafa.aslann857/web-sitenizin-kap%C4%B1s%C4%B1n%C4%B1-sald%C4%B1rganlara-a%C3%A7may%C4%B1n-innerhtml-mi-textcontent-mi-f4cb671b34af?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mustafa Aslan`**

 <blockquote>Web geliştirmede DOM (Document Object Model) ile çalışırken metin veya içerik değiştirmek için en sık kullanılan iki özellik innerHTML ve…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 90% of JavaScript Developers Don’t Understand This Concept - <a href="https://medium.com/skillstuff/90-of-javascript-developers-dont-understand-this-concept-4aa1eb72bd12?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `CodeByUmar`**

 <blockquote>Most JavaScript developers think they understand JavaScript.
 Continue reading on SkillStuff »</blockquote>

-<h3>4.
+<h3>5.
 7 JavaScript Skills That Will Matter More in 2026 Than They Do Right Now - <a href="https://javascript.plainenglish.io/7-javascript-skills-that-will-matter-more-in-2026-than-they-do-right-now-3a3718ef62b1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>The language is shifting fast — these skills compound in value the longer you hold them.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>6.
 What is the difference between JavaScript and JavaScript OOP? - <a href="https://medium.com/@rakibwebdev78/what-is-the-difference-between-javascript-and-javascript-oop-e4a172508de0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Md Rakibul Hasan`**

 <blockquote>JavaScript is one of the most used languages among developers.
 In 2026, millions of developers rely on it to build web applications.
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 JavaScript Engines Explained: The Invisible Machines Powering the Modern Web - <a href="https://medium.com/@prabath.palihapitiya/javascript-engines-explained-the-invisible-machines-powering-the-modern-web-0b37390770d9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prabath Palihapitiya`**

 <blockquote>Most developers use JavaScript every single day.
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 GlueZero: from glue-code to governed frontend flows - <a href="https://medium.com/@o.dimarzio/gluezero-from-glue-code-to-governed-frontend-flows-dce60fa1d998?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Omar Di Marzio`**

 <blockquote>How a browser-side orchestration runtime addresses one of the most underestimated problems in modular applications: integration
-Continue reading on Medium »</blockquote>

-<h3>8.
-Ionify The Frontend First Persistent Build Intelligence Engine — Fix SPA Returning 404 in Ionify… - <a href="https://medium.com/@khaledm.adelsalem/ionify-the-frontend-first-persistent-build-intelligence-engine-fix-spa-returning-404-in-ionify-e1313d7d6b30?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khaled Salem`**

-<blockquote>Quick bug fix worth documenting.
 Continue reading on Medium »</blockquote>

 <br/>